 Square Edge place pilot

-A series of trial placemaking and tactical urbanism improvements to encourage people to hang out in the street.
-This may include:
+We rolled out a series of trial placemaking and tactical urbanism improvements to encourage people to hang out in the street.
+This includes:

 - road art